10 December 2010

 • Core Values: Focus on Organization, People, and NOT self.
 Be Ethical.

-• Succession Planning for creating Lasting Organization
+• Succession Planning for Creating a Lasting Organization

 Lim Liat (c)